;

 But since we are in a hurry here, and Guinness is a definite no-no for non-gluten eaters, were using ground beef because it’s widely available and relatively inexpensive.
 We’re also skipping the beer (and the gluten) using beef broth instead, and baking our potatoes in the microwave because who doesn’t like quick and easy, especially on a weeknight?

-Enjoy watching the Wildtree Wednesday video, then click over to the G-Free Deliciously Wildtree Store to get everything you need for making all eight of the delicious recipes featured October Cooking Collection.
+Enjoy watching the Wildtree Wednesday video, then check out all eight delicious recipes featured in the October Cooking Collection.

 Shepherd's Pie Stuffed Potatoes Recipe Timesaving Tips: